alex-min/blog-template/_posts/2019-07-18-one-year-of-flutter.md

   - tech
 ---

-I spent a considerable time on my [budget app](https://mavio.fr) side project built in Flutter.
+I spent a considerable time on my [personal finance app](https://mavio.fr) side project built in Flutter.
 After a year of development and 25k lines of code later, I wanted to create a blog post about how everything went and my feedback on working with this framework.

 ## The Dart language